erikdubois/arcolinux-nemesis/README.md

 # ArcoLinux Nemesis

-Renaming is not an option as these scripts have been mentioned thousands of times over the year but in essence these should just be called **Linux Nemesis scripts** as they apply to anything Linux based.
+Renaming isn’t feasible, as these scripts have been referenced thousands of times over the years.
+However, they could ideally be called **Linux Nemesis scripts** since they apply to any Linux-based system.

 ## What to Do After Installing the Latest Version of ArcoLinux?